Tricuspid atresia (TA) is a heart defect present at birth (congenital). It occurs

 Before your child comes home, the nursing staff will explain medicines and treatments.
 For instance, your child may need special formula and supplemental feedings to help grow.
 The staff will also help to arrange home healthcare, if needed.
 You may get other instructions from your child's heart care team and the hospital staff.
-Babies will have a blue color to their skin (cyanosis) after the first 2 surgeries, or until the final Fontan procedure is done.
+Babies will have a blue color to their skin (cyanosis) after the first two surgeries, or until the final Fontan procedure is done.
 Your child may grow and develop slowly because of decreased oxygen in the blood.
-After the Fontan procedure, when oxygen levels get child will need to be seen often by a pediatric cardiologist.
+After the Fontan procedure, when child will need to be seen often by a pediatric cardiologist.
 The cardiologist may child should get all advised vaccines.

 child will likely need antibiotics before some types of surgery or dental child may not be able to take part in some sports.

 child grows and matures, they will need to work with a cardiologist and other